DataDog/integrations-core/process/README.md

 The Process Check lets you:
 - Collect resource usage metrics for specific running processes on any host.
 For example, CPU, memory, I/O, and number of threads.
-- Use [Process Monitors][1] to configure thresholds for how many instances of a specific process ought to be running and get alerts when the thresholds aren't met (see **Service Checks** below).
+- Use [Process Monitors][1] to configure thresholds for how many instances of a specific process should be running and get alerts when the thresholds aren't met (see **Service Checks** below).

 ## Setup